robwolff3/google-assistant-webserver/README.md

 ## First Run

-* Start the container using Docker run or Docker Compose.
+* Start the container using Docker Run or Docker Compose.
 It will start listening on ports 9324 and 5000.
 Browse to the container on port 9324 (`http://containerip:9324`) where you will see **_Get token from google: Authentication_**.
 * Follow the URL, authenticate with Google, return the string from Google to the container web page and click connect.
 The page will error out and that is normal, the container is now up and running.

 ### Docker Run